Our Verdict

 ieGeek 2K Split-Screen Baby Monitor Wins

 Bottom Line: ieGeek 2K Split-Screen Baby Monitor is the better choice.
-It offers superior 1440p video, a hybrid connection, and richer motion/humidity sensors for $129.
+It offers superior 1440p (2K) video resolution and a more comprehensive sensor suite including motion and humidity, all for a slightly lower price of $139.

 Key Differences